 Yes.
 ROWE organizations are able to quickly differentiate themselves in the marketplace by offering the opportunity for job candidates to be treated like adults and have complete autonomy in how they approach their work in exchange for complete accountability.
 ROWE organizations do not dictate schedules or require people to ask permission for how, when, and where they work.
 They require top-notch results to be achieved and that is the focus.

-Communication and collaboration practices become more effective in a ROWE because the work drives how communication occurs, not a tired-old orthodoxy about face time and relationships.
+Communication and collaboration practices become more effective in the Results-Only Work Environment because the work drives how communication occurs, not a tired-old orthodoxy about face time and relationships.
 Employees’ interactions with each other, and with customers, are focused and genuine.
-And people do come face-to-face in a ROWE.
-On their own terms.
+And people do come face-to-face in a ROWE, on their own terms.

-In a ROWE, you know work is getting done because everyone is crystal clear about measurable goals and expectations.
+In the Results-Only Work Environment, you know work is getting done because everyone is crystal clear about measurable goals and expectations.
 It’s up to the employee to alert their Results Coach if a deadline is at risk, or if other team challenges are compromising the attainment of results.
 If people don’t deliver what was agreed upon, then you’ve got a performance issue on your hands.

 No. ROWE is disruptive culture change and requires an adaptive change process in order to be successful.
 If you try on your own, you’ll miss critical elements of the change process that make ROWE successful.

 - Letting someone work from home is not ROWE.

 - Having a remote workforce is not ROWE.

 - Giving everyone unlimited PTO is not ROWE.